 Some people do not recover fully from acute hepatitis and develop chronic hepatitis, as the liver continues to sustain more damage and inflammation.
 Hepatitis is considered chronic if symptoms last longer than 6 months.
 Chronic hepatitis can last years.

 Alcohol-induced chronic hepatitis.
 This type is characterized by continued damage throughout the liver from heavy alcohol consumption.

 Chronic active hepatitis.
-An aggressive inflammation and destruction of liver cells, which can lead to cirrhosis and has a myriad of causes.
+An aggressive inflammation and destruction of liver cells.
+This can lead to cirrhosis and has a myriad of causes.

 Causes.
-Certain viruses, genetic disorders, autoimmune disease, and drugs may cause chronic hepatitis in some people, but not in others.
+Certain viruses, genetic disorders, autoimmune disease, and medicines may cause chronic hepatitis in some people, but not in others.
 Some common causes include:

 Heavy alcohol consumption

 Autoimmune disorder (when the body attacks its own tissues)

 Reaction to certain medicines

 Nonalcoholic fatty liver disease.
 This is seen most often in patients with metabolic conditions, such as diabetes, hypertension, obesity, and high cholesterol